Trajectory Range Visibility: Line-segment Trajectories with Given Velocities

 \section{Line-segment Trajectories with Given Velocities}

-In this section, we revile the details of our contribution to solve a simpler variant of TR problem.
-We first provide a crucial part of our algorithm by reusing an element from the previous works, that is, the VG.
-Second, we describe our visibility range tree idea to maintain the time intervals in $T_{q, r}$ (see \ref{subsec::ProblemDefinition}).
+In this section, we reveal the details of our contribution to solving a simpler variant of $\TRVP$, as stated in Problem~\ref{TRGV}.
+We first provide a crucial part of our algorithm by reusing $\VG$.
+Second, we describe our visibility range tree idea to maintain the time intervals in $T_{q,r}$ (as defined in Problem~\ref{TRGV}).
 Note that in this section, we provide a solution that is not yet able to determine the exact boundaries of visibility for the moving entities.
 However, we resolve this in later sections.